DAVEntertainment/bottle/cpp_with_conan/create_thridparty_gtest_with_conan/Readme.md

 Keyword `from local cache - Cache` proves gtest is used from local cache

 # TODO
-- [ ] gtest/1.11.0@demo/testing do not generate FindGTest.cmake, which makes `build_use_demo.cmd` not able to build demo
+- [ ] Now we skip rmdir(lib/cmake) to enable cmake find gtest with find_package (see conanfile.py:157 for more details), but it's not how conan works, we need to figure something out with conan